nonsense/coreos-vagrant/redis/README.md

 * set up `master.redis-1.docker` and `slaves.redis-1.docker` in SkyDNS, and
 * show how to connect to the redis master without `vagrant ssh`,
-* show how to connect to the redis master on an ephemeral port.
+* show how to connect to the redis master on an ephemeral port,
+* make the local registry mirror optional.